 Battery Cells

 The battery is the most important part of a powerwall.
-Whether you are using 18650 NMC cells or LiFePO4 cells, you are going to need to make sure that your cells can support the current that your load will require.
+Whether you are using 18650 NMC cells or LiFePO4 prismatic cells, you are going to need to make sure that your cells can support the current that your load will require.

 Don't be super discouraged if you calculate your load and find out that your battery needs to be able to do 60 amps.
 Remember, the load current is distributed among all of the cells that are in the parallel groups.

 So if you need 60 amps and you only have cells that can do 10 amps each, all you have to do is put 6 of those cells in parallel.
+But it's important to not max out anything, especially battery cells.
+So why not throw one more cell in parallel just to keep everything cool?

 Powerwall Cable Wires